 For appointments or more information, call the Central Appointment Office at 904-953-0853 8 a.m. to 5 p.m.
 Eastern time, Monday through Friday or complete an online appointment request form.

 - International Patients

-Doctors in the Heart Rhythm Clinic evaluate and treat people who have tachycardia and other heart arrhythmias at Mayo Clinic in Minnesota.
+Doctors in the Heart Rhythm Clinic evaluate and treat people with tachycardia and other heart arrhythmias at Mayo Clinic in Minnesota.
 Your treatment team can include doctors trained in diagnosing and treating diseases of the heart and blood vessels (cardiovascular diseases) and those trained in heart surgery (cardiac surgeons).

-For appointments or more information, call Cardiovascular Diseases at 507-284-3994 or Cardiovascular Surgery at 507-255-2000 between 8 a.m. and 5 p.m.
+For appointments or more information, call the Division of Cardiovascular Diseases at 507-284-3994 or Division of Cardiovascular Surgery at 507-255-2000 from 8 a.m. to 5 p.m.
 Central time, Monday through Friday, or complete an online appointment request form.

 - Cardiovascular Diseases